Glaucoma incidence / prevalence

 The mainstay treatment for OAG is intraocular pressure-reducing eye drops.
 There are several different classes and subtypes of glaucoma medications.
 The drops either reduce the production of fluid or aid the drainage to relieve pressure.

 Most glaucoma medications are safe to use and have minimal side-effects.
 Dosing varies from once a day to three times a day.
 Your eye care practitioner will discuss in detail with you any known adverse drug reactions and or potential interactions with your other medications before commencing treatment.

 You may require more than one type of anti-glaucoma medication to control the intraocular pressure in your eye.
 Medical therapy will usually be an ongoing commitment for life.

 Selective laser trabeculoplasty (SLT)

-Selective laser trabeculoplasty (SLT) is a special laser that we apply to the eye’s drainage system to improve the flow of fluid from the eye.
+Selective laser trabeculoplasty (SLT) is a special laser that we apply to the eye’s drainage system to improve fluid flow from the eye.

-SLT can be considered as a first-line treatment option in suitable patients, or alternatively if there has been an inadequate response to anti-glaucoma medication or intolerance of eyedrops.
+SLT can be considered as a first-line treatment option in suitable patients or if there has been an inadequate response to anti-glaucoma medication or intolerance of eyedrops.
 Laser treatment is very safe and painless; however, you may require more than one treatment for maximal effect.
 The efficacy of SLT may also reduce over time.
-Some patients still require ongoing medical therapy despite SLT treatment.
+Some patients still need ongoing medical therapy despite SLT treatment.

 We usually consider surgery to treat advanced OAG when neither medical therapy nor laser has been sufficient at stopping optic nerve damage and/or vision loss.
 There are numerous surgical options for OAG, including the insertion of minimally invasive stent-like devices, trabeculectomy, and insertion of a drainage implant or shunt.